SuperCater/Simple-Calculator/README.md

 2. Change directory to SimpleCalculator
 3. type npm run calculate [calculation] // example "npm run calculate 5 + 5 + 2 - 3" // would output 9
 4. If you want to access options go to simplecalculator/src/options.js and change the options to true or false.
 5. If the calculation is taking too long press ctrl + c to stop the program.
-Most likely you
+Most likely you caused an infite loop.
+Make sure your operation inputed is supported and it's all lowercase.

 # Operations:
 This project is a simple calculator that has multiple types of operation such as: